Display-Lab/vert-ramp-affirmation/vignettes/alice/notes.md

   consider dropping the prefix for the context entries that are convenient lookups. using "psdo:term" should still work as the psdo prefix is define in the context. see templates.json in alice example for corrected version.

+should rewrite run annotation script as a makefile.
+  Also need message to check for installed components.

+ruby's rdf + json/ld doesn't think spek is valid RDF format. needs `format: :jsonld` specified in options hash

+in cansmash, if no spek templates are found, use all from external source. need to sort out mode of operation for spek templates:
+  - spek templates select which templates to use?
+  - spek templates provide additional templates?
+  - spek templates provide additional annotations?
+  - spek templates override external templates?
+Do selection.
+If no spek templates, use all external.
+If no spek templates & no external templates, die.

+Double check on template attributes, e.g. psdo:45 (social comparator element) The template should have a set of marks to display social comparator but the performer actually has the annotation of if a social comparator was calc'd for the performance.

+why is template type "http://example.com/slowmo#EmailTemplate"? why not psdo:2 is email template being handled differently than psdo:2?

+candidate smasher merging graphs of external templates was only superficially implemented. need to fully subset graphs, or you just end up with bnode references.